Otto’s Accessible Customer Service Policy

 Ottawa, ON K1V 1C1

-Customers who wish to provide feedback by completing an onsite customer feedback form or verbally can do so to any Otto’s employee, who will forward the feedback to Eric Oickle.
+Customers who wish to provide feedback by completing an onsite customer feedback form or verbally can do so to any Otto’s employee, who will forward the feedback to Bill Metcalfe and Carla Blacquiere.

-Customers that provide formal feedback will receive acknowledgement of their feedback, along with any resulting actions based on concerns or complaints that were submitted.
+Customers who provide formal feedback will receive acknowledgement of their feedback, along with any resulting actions based on concerns or complaints that were submitted.

 Training will be provided to: